braisedp/CCTA/readme.md

-## Social-Network Assisted Stable Task Assignment for Collective Computing
+## Stable Task Assignment for Social-Network-Assisted Collective Computing

 - This project is a realization of Social-Network Assisted Stable Task Assignment for Collective Computing.
 - The main idea of this method is based on influence maximization and stable matching.

 ### Estimation of influence of worker set

-For every task, the choice function runs an online algorithm with approximate ratio $\alpha$

-We combine the method of OPIM-C and budgeted influence maximization
+We combine the method of OPIM-C and budgeted influence maximization to give a estimation of the influence

 ### Stable Matching & Task assignment